PhD Candidate in the Department of Systems Design Engineering at the University of Waterloo

 Thesis Research: Measurement and Evaluation of Human Movement Biomechanics

 • Laschowski B, Razavian RS, and McPhee J. (2019).
 Modelling and Biomechanical Evaluation of Sitting Movements: Implications for Energy-Efficient Lower-Limb Prostheses and Exoskeletons.
 International Society of Biomechanics Congress.
-Under Review.
+Accepted.

 • Laschowski B, McNally W, McPhee J, and Wong A. (2019).
 Preliminary Design of an Environment Recognition System for Controlling Robotic Lower-Limb Prostheses and Exoskeletons.
 IEEE International Conference on Rehabilitation Robotics.
-Under Review.
+Accepted.

 • Laschowski B and Andrysek J. (2018).
 Electromechanical Design of Robotic Transfemoral Prostheses.
 ASME International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
 DOI.
 10.1115/DETC2018-85234.